IvanYu327/IvanYu327/README.md

 # Hi there!
 My name is Ivan (he/him) <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a Biomedical Engineering Student at the University of Waterloo who's really just excited about tech.
-I'm interested in software engineering, robotics, biotech!
-Currently working on completing more projects to expand and hone my skills, feel free to check out my projects below and please reach out if you have questions 😁!
+I'm a Computer Science student at the University of Waterloo!
+Currently working on completing more projects to expand and hone my skills, feel free to check out my projects below and please reach out if you wanna chat 😁!

 🏫 **Computer Science** at the University of Waterloo